 This 45-credit MEd program combines Oregon Tech's 27-credit Graduate Certificate in ABA with 18 credits of Southern Oregon University's Autism Spectrum Disorders course sequence.
 The program provides rigorous training to meet the demand for well-qualified professionals to serve families and individuals with autism.

 The Certificate in Applied Behavior Analysis is a 27-credit, nine-course sequence for individuals wish to pursue additional coursework in Applied Behavior Analysis.
 The Behavior Analyst Certification Board, Inc.® has approved this course sequence as meeting the course work requirements for eligibility to take the Board Certified Behavior Analyst® exam.

 Students in Klamath Falls have the opportunity for paid experience working in the BIG ABA clinic providing EIBI, behavior reduction social skills, and feeding therapy under the supervision of Drs.
 Dawn Bailey and Ashley Bordelon.

 This undergraduate five course sequence is integrated within the Applied Psychology BS degree program.
 The Behavior Analyst Certification Board, Inc.® has approved this course sequence as meeting the course work requirements for eligibility to take the Board Certified Assistant Behavior Analyst® exam.

-undergraduate sequence that has been approved by BACB(R) the as meeting the coursework standards for Board Certified Assistant Behavior Analyst (BCaBA(R)).
+Our undergraduate training program is incorporated within the Applied Psychology undergraduate curriculum and has been approved by the BACB® as meeting coursework standards for certification as a Board Certified Assistant Behavior Analyst®.